jermanalopes/MachineLearningBasic/README.md

-## Insurance.csv --> Naive Bayes and Decision Tree
+## Insurance.csv --> Naive Bayes, Decision Tree and Random Forest
 This data set consists of different information personal, where the final class is whether they have bought health insurance or not.
-This is a small sample CSV dataset for beginners to learn Classification Algorithms.Then, I used this dataset to train and test the Naive Bayes and Decision Tree algorithm.
+This is a small sample CSV dataset for beginners to learn Classification Algorithms.Then, I used this dataset to train and test the Naive Bayes, Decision Tree and Random Forest algorithms.
 This is a good choice to learn more about these machine learning techniques.